mscata/cicdlab/README.md

 # CI/CD Lab

-This repo contains all the resources that are required to set up a generic CI/CD lab for educational purposes.
+This repo contains all the resources that are required to set up a simple CI/CD lab for educational purposes.

 The lab allows a group of participants to initiate one or more projects and establish a full SDLC around them, including:

 - project management: [Redmine](https://redmine.org)
 - source control management: [Gitea](https://github.com/go-gitea/gitea)
 - continuous integration facilities: [Jenkins](https://jenkins.io)
-- artifacts storage and management: [Artifactory](https://jfrog.com/artifactory/)
+- artifacts storage and management: [Nexus](https://www.sonatype.com/products/sonatype-nexus-repository)
 - deployment runtime: [Kubernetes](https://kubernetes.io/)
 - database and database administration: [Postgres](https://www.postgresql.org/) and [PG Admin](https://www.pgadmin.org/)
 - application monitoring and observability: [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)

-All customised Docker images are [published to the Docker Hub](https://hub.docker.com/search?q=mscata%2Fcicdlabs).
+All customised Docker images are [published to the Docker Hub](https://hub.docker.com/search?q=mscata%2Fcicdlab).

 ## Pre-requisites

-The lab was developed on a laptop with a quad-core AMD Ryzen 5 and 16GB of RAM, and runs very happily in there.
+The lab was developed on a Windows laptop with a quad-core AMD Ryzen 5 and 16GB of RAM, and runs happily in there.
 You will need [Docker](https://www.docker.io/) in order to run the lab, and at least 8GB FREE of RAM.
 If you want to deploy to Kubernetes, then you will also need [Minikube](https://minikube.sigs.k8s.io/docs/).